 - (1) Mr. Rashid's severance payment following a termination without Cause or a resignation for Good Reason is equal to one year of annual base salary.
-Mr. Rashid's base salary at the end of fiscal 2014 was \$339,900. - (2) This amount anticipates that Mr. Rashid is entitled to any bonus earned but unpaid in previous cycles and a pro rata portion of his bonus, if any, for the then current performance cycle based on achievement of the applicable performance criteria.
-For purposes of this column, we have assumed that Mr. Rashid's date of termination was as of December 31, 2014 and that his cash incentive bonus for the second half of 2014 was earned but unpaid at that time.
-Mr. Rashid's cash incentive bonus for the second half of 2014 was \$91,260. - (3) Assumes that the vesting of outstanding awards has occurred due to a termination of employment upon or following a Change in Control as described above under "Equity Acceleration upon a Change in Control."
-This amount denotes the incremental difference between the market value on December 31, 2014 and the exercise price (if any) of unvested options, RSUs or PBRSUs (including the Multiplier Shares) for which vesting might be accelerated. - (4) The Board has the discretion to accelerate the vesting of outstanding awards upon a Change in Control as described above under "Equity Acceleration upon a Change in Control."
+Mr. Rashid's base salary at the end of fiscal 2016 was \$357,099. - (2) This amount anticipates that Mr. Rashid is entitled to any bonus earned but unpaid in previous cycles and a pro rata portion of his bonus, if any, for the then current performance cycle based on achievement of the applicable performance criteria.
+For purposes of this column, we have assumed that Mr. Rashid's date of termination was as of December 31, 2016 and that his cash incentive bonus for the second half of 2016 was earned but unpaid at that time.
+Mr. Rashid's cash incentive bonus for the second half of 2016 was earned but unpaid at that time.
+Mr. Rashid's cash incentive bonus for the second half of 2016 was earned but unpaid at that time. - (3) Assumes that the vesting of outstanding awards has occurred due to a termination of employment upon or following a Change in Control as described above under "Equity Acceleration upon a Change in Control."
+This amount denotes the incremental difference between the market value on December 31, 2016 and the exercise price (if any) of unvested options, RSUs, or PBRSUs (including any Multiplier Shares) for which vesting might be accelerated.

+(4) The Board has the discretion to accelerate the vesting of outstanding awards upon a Change in Control as described above under "Equity Acceleration upon a Change in Control."
 If the vesting of all outstanding awards were to be accelerated, the amount would be as set forth in the column titled "Termination Following a Change in Control" and described in footnote (3).